Paris for Art Lovers: Nine of the Best Small Museums in Paris

 Choosing the nine best small museums in Paris to feature in a post about my fave art museums is like choosing a favorite child.
 It’s impossible and shouldn’t be attempted!
 But I’m going to do it anyway in the hope of introducing you to some museums that you’ve not yet visited.

 But the operative word in this post is small, some may even say obscure!
-You will find some fairly well-known museums in my list, but you may find several that you have not heard of, let alone visited.
+You will find some fairly well-known museums on my list, but you may also find several that you have not heard of, let alone visited.

 I’ve organized the museums by arrondissement, starting with the Orangerie in the 1st arrondissement and ending with the Marmottan Museum in the 16th arrondissement.
 The map belows shows the location of each museum.